Enhancing Visual Feature Attribution via Weighted Integrated Gradients: Related work

 \section{Related work}

 Explainable AI (XAI) methods are often grouped into perturbation-based, backpropagation-based, and attention-based approaches.
 Perturbation methods estimate feature importance by masking or altering inputs but are computationally expensive for high-resolution models~\cite{Li16}.
-Backpropagation-based techniques propagate relevance using gradients or attribution rules and offer a far more efficient alternative~\cite{Springenberg14}.
+Backpropagation-based techniques propagate relevance using gradients or attribution rules and offer a far more efficient alternative~\cite{smilkov2017smoothgrad,yang2023idgi}.
 Attention-based methods highlight influential tokens via transformer attention, though their interpretability remains debated~\cite{Vig19}.
 Among these, gradient-based backpropagation strikes the best balance between efficiency and interpretability and forms the foundation of our approach.

 \emph{Integrated Gradients} (IG)~\cite{Sundararajan16} attributes importance by integrating gradients from a baseline to the input, but its effectiveness depends heavily on the chosen baseline~\cite{Akhtar23}, which is particularly problematic in vision tasks lacking a neutral reference image.
 To address this, prior work has explored improved baseline strategies and multi-baseline formulations, such as learned or sampled baselines~\cite{Erion21}, as well as path-based refinements that better align with perceptual structure~\cite{Xu20}.
 While some methods introduce weighting schemes for attribution, none explicitly focus on weighting IG baselines.
+More broadly, fitness-based weighting connects to recent work on uncertainty-aware feature scoring~\cite{wan2026uncertainty}, which designs global weighting factors via fuzzy multi-granularity information measures, and to decoupled dual-branch architectures~\cite{wang2026twin} that separate scoring from downstream processing.

 We fill this gap with \emph{Weighted Integrated Gradients} (WG), a framework that assigns input-dependent baseline weights using an unsupervised fitness measure.
-Unlike EG’s uniform averaging or SIG’s sampling-based proportionality, WG selectively emphasizes baselines that yield faithful local explanations, improving reliability and stability.
+Unlike EG's uniform averaging or SIG's sampling-based proportionality, WG selectively emphasizes baselines that yield faithful local explanations, improving reliability and stability.